jadc/notes/chem/35ib/unit0.md

 ~~Branches of branches cannot exist~~.
 There are no ways of naming these, so make sure the main chain is set up to prevent this.

-Lastly, branches cannot be located at the ~~ends of the main chain~~.
+Branches cannot be located at the ~~ends of the main chain~~.
 This would make them just a part of the main chain.
+*(It should be mentioned that other elements, like iodine, can go to the end of the main chain.
+This is covered more in the hydrocarbon derivitives portion)*

+Branches should be written in ~~alphabetical order~~ ~~ignoring any prefixes~~ (like di-, tri-, etc...)
+For instance, write an etyhl branch before a methyl branch.

 ### Size
 When naming a branch, you start with the number of carbons it has.
 It is the ~~same naming as a root prefix~~.